mviereck/x11docker/README.md

  - Try `x11docker --cap-default --hostipc --hostnet --share /run/udev/data:ro -- --cap-add ALL --security-opt seccomp=unconfined --privileged -- IMAGENAME`

 **2.** Reducing privileges:
+ - Drop options one by one in this order: `--privileged --security-opt seccomp=unconfined --cap-add ALL --share /run/udev/data:ro --hostnet --hostipc --cap-default`.
+Only leave options that are needed to keep the setup working.
  - Option `--cap-default` might already be enough.
 It allows default container capabilities as Docker would do on itself.
    - You can just stop debugging and reducing here if you like to.
    - You can try to reduce `--cap-default`.
 Partially remove addional options to find out which one(s) are needed: